Steven B. Campbell Return to Cover Letter

 At Petroleum Geo Services (PGS,) I led a group dedicated to onshore survey design.
 We used both OMNI and MESA.
 When the Onshore Department was sold off, my staff chose to go with the new company, which is now a part of GeoKinetics.
 I chose to remain with PGS in the Geophysical Support Group and changed over to deep water marine survey design and QC.
 We did a great deal of seismic modelling (finite difference, ray tracing and design attribute analysis).
 We made use of 3D “virtual reality” system called holoSeis for visualization of modeled data, projected coverage maps and “cultural data”.

 Data Processing with Promax was also part of the analysis we did to form a basis for survey design and Quality Control.
-It was with PGS what we developed and patented method for Near-Real-Time-Illumination Analysis.
+It was with PGS what we developed and patented (US Patent No. 6,925,386 B2 – Pramik, Mathur, Campbell, et al) method for Near-Real-Time-Illumination Analysis.
 The term “illumination”, in this case refers to ray tracing based on the P190 positioning data over an interpreted surface in a velocity field on a daily basis as the navigation data arrive over a satellite link.
 At that time, specialized compression software was necessary to make transmission feasible.
-The coverage is projected in holoSeis on the interpreted surface and examined for areas that might -or might not – need infill.
+The coverage is projected in holoSeis (3D visualization) on the interpreted surface and examined for areas that might -or might not – need infill.
 We accomplished this on several large 3D projects.

 There was another methodology that analyzed binned coverage based on geophysical parameters.
 Pre-stack time migration on modeled data was used to establish a tolerance level for coverage gaps permited for each of four offset ranges.
 Navigation data were forwarded to the office by satellite in order to be binned and analyzed as to whether infill would be appropriate and results delivered to the clients and the vessel overnight.

 There was a series of surveys over a permanent installation of fiber-optic cables and sensor installed around a platform off Brazil.
-Mine was the survey design and I tracked the coverage in the Houston office as the source point navigation was sent in by satellite.
+The survey design was mine and I tracked the coverage in the Houston office as the source point navigation was sent in by satellite.
 Updated coverage maps sorted by eight offset ranges were produced and presented on a weekly basis.

 While all the previous was going on, we also did airgun source modeling for every array configuration on every job.
 PGS’s Marine Source Modeling Utility (MASOMO) is an industry standard package that is solidly backed up by field research.
 In the last years at PGS, I was the go-to authority on source modeling and instructed on the use of MASOMO at places like CGG and ExxonMobil.